What Is Polyurethane Foam?

 Polyurethanes can be defined as polymers which contain urethane groups NH CO O in the main polymer chain.
-Several types of polyurethanes PU are commercially significant and can be classified, Flexible foams, Rigid foams, Elastomers, Fibres, Moulding compositions, Surface coatings and Adhesives.
+Several types of polyurethanes (PU) are commercially significant and can be classified as flexible foams, rigid foams, elastomers, fibres, moulding compositions, surface coatings and adhesives.

 The balancing of the two reactions is essential for the formation of satisfactory foams.
 If gas production is too rapid the foam initially rises well but then collapses because polymerisation has not advanced sufficiently to give a polymer matrix with sufficient strength to retain the gas.
-If polymerisation is to fast the foam does not rise adequately because the foam gels and sets before blowing / gassing is complete leading to foam shrinkage.
+If polymerisation is too fast the foam does not rise adequately because the foam gels and sets before blowing/gassing is complete leading to foam shrinkage.

 The formation of polyurethane foams is based on the reactions of isocyanates with active hydrogen containing groups.
 Isocyanates are compounds having one or more of the highly reactive isocyanate group ( –N==C==O ).
 In a system containing a diisocyanate, a polyol and water two principal reactions occur simultaneously as follows: